ZHUANGHP/Analytic-continual-learning/README.md

 ```

 ## Quick Start
 The `backbones` directory provides weights for half of the datasets of [CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html) (ResNet-32) and [ImageNet-1k](https://image-net.org/challenges/LSVRC/2010/2010-downloads.php) (ResNet-18).
-In our algorithms, gradients are not used in continuous learning. **You can run our code even on the CPU.**
+Gradients are not used in continuous learning. **You can run our code even on CPUs.**

 Here are some examples.